gsbingo17/firestore-migration-assessment/index_compat_checker_README.md

 - Iterates through all databases (excluding admin, local, and config)
 - Collects indexes from all collections (excluding system collections)
 - Ensures each index has the correct namespace information
-- Outputs a single JSON file that can be directly used with the enhanced compatibility checker
+- Outputs a single JSON file that can be directly used with the compatibility checker

 To use this script with authentication: